Last updated on November 25th, 2019 at 05:34 pm

 As you can see below, I took pictures of the places that use translation services to support visitors, are tourist-oriented, and understand that tourism is a multilingual industry.

 Prague is a multicultural, multilingual, impressive city.
 Without a doubt, they understand the value of tourism.
 It is important for them and they show it by catering to tourists in their languages.
-We found translation for tourism everywhere we needed it, at museums, hotels, restaurants, train stations, and bus stops.
+We found translation of documents for tourism everywhere we needed it, at museums, hotels, restaurants, train stations, and bus stops.
 All the touristic spots had information in several languages.

 As a testimonial to my search for translation for tourism and travel content, see the pictures of the aforementioned brochure and the prayers translated into several languages.

 After Prague, we went to Vienna, Austria.
 We also found this city prepared to handle the language of its visitors and packed with translation services for tourists.
 There is a deep understanding of the need to present culture, history, and art using the language of the visitors.
-That is also represented in the multiple images below of multilingual brochures, the menu at the hotel, and city tour buses with translated material for guided explanation of the city’s landmarks.
-Museums were also full of multilingual maps and brochures to explain its treasures as we see in the images I took in Vienna.
+That is also represented in the multiple images below of multilingual brochures, the menu at the hotel, and city tour buses with translated material for the guided explanation of the city’s landmarks.
+Museums were also full of multilingual maps and brochures to explain their treasures as we see in the images I took in Vienna.

 One of my passions is to get to know new cultures.
 Working in the translation industry, I am surrounded on a daily basis by languages, cultural interactions, and website translation.
 This trip to Central Europe made me see firsthand the importance of translation services for the tourism and travel industry.
 The tourism and travel industry is by definition a global industry, and the people who work in it can help keep it a flourishing industry by being accommodating of their clients’ languages.